BackendExpert/setup-project-mern-mvc/README.md

 - Support only for MERN Stack (MongoDB, ExpressJS, ReactJS, NodeJS)

-:question: Problem :arrow_right: Setting up project structure manually is time-consuming and error-prone.
+:question: <b>Problem</b> :arrow_right: Setting up project structure manually is time-consuming and error-prone.

+:heavy_check_mark: <b>Solution</b> :arrow_right: automates the creation of both client and server folders with all the necessary files.